NLP Persuasion Techniques for Salespeople

 Let’s start from the very beginning of a sales discussion.

 Many sales trainers will suggest you look for common ground between you and your prospect.
-Like, if you see a golf troops on his desk or a picture of his children then you talk about it.
+Like, if you see a golf trophies on his desk or a picture of his children then you talk about it.

 The idea behind this is that we are social people.